Home > Analyses > Real Estate > Host Hotels & Resorts, Inc.

 Main Competitors

-There are 31 competitors in the sector; the table below lists the top 10 leaders by market capitalization:
+In total, 31 competitors exist in the Real Estate sector, with the table below listing the top 10 by market capitalization:

 | Competitor | Market Cap. |